bithika94/HireArt_Facebook/README.md

 Solution Approach:

 1. Opened the spreadsheet url and saw data.
-As ata is very small only 21KB, downloaded and saved copy of it on my local machine.
+As data is very small only 21KB, downloaded and saved copy of it on my local machine.

 2. Read the excel file with read_excel into dataframe and displayed first 5rows of it.